 If an internship is approved by the Dean/Chair of the relevant department, students can register and commence their internship experience, which should be completed within the semester for which students have registered to earn academic credits.
 In exceptional circumstances, the internship period may be extended after the end of the semester, following Dean/Chair approvals.
-However, in this occasion the student will receive an "incomplete" for the semester for which he/she is registered for the internship course and the final grade will be issued as soon as the internship is completes and reports are submitted.
+However, on this occasion the student will receive an "incomplete" for the semester for which he/she is registered for the internship course and the final grade will be issued as soon as the internship is completed and reports are submitted.

 Example: A student registers for the internship course in Spring.
-The internship should be completed by end of April (end of semester) for the student to receive a grade.
-If the internship is not completed and continues within Summer I, then the student will receive an incomplete for the Spring semester and a final grade will be issued within Summer I, upon completion of the internship requirements.
+The internship should be completed by the end of April (end of the semester) for the student to receive a grade.
+If the internship is not completed and continues during Summer I, then the student will receive an incomplete for the Spring semester and a final grade will be issued during Summer I, upon completion of the internship requirements.

-If an internship is approved by all involved academic parties (the Dean/Chair, the Career Services Office and the Registrar), students are allowed to commence their internship experience before the semester starts as far as the internship period is completed within the semester for which the students is registered to take the accredited internship.
+If an internship is approved by all involved academic parties (the Dean/Chair, the Career Services Office and the Registrar), students are allowed to commence their internship experience before the semester starts as far as the internship period is completed within the semester for which the students are registered to take the accredited internship.

-Simultaneously, students can start their internship after the beginning of the semester but should register for the internship course within the first two weeks of the semester, with the exception of the students of the School of Business, who must register by the beginning of the first week of classes.
+Simultaneously, students can start their internship after the beginning of the semester but should register for the internship course within the first two weeks of the semester.
 Applications after this time will not be accepted by the Registrar's office.
-Should the documents for internship application are not fully prepared (i.e. due to employer delays), students are advised to contact the Career Services Office before the end of the first two weeks of the semester in which they wish to register.
+Should the documents for internship application are not fully prepared (i.e. due to employer delays), students are advised to contact the Career Services Office before the end of the first two weeks of the semester in which they wish to register should it be Fall or Spring semesters, however same process should be completed two days after drop and add for summer 1 and summer 11 semesters.